Researchers at MSK are working hard to improve the supportive care for people having autologous stem cell transplants.

 - Organ problems, such as liver and lung problems

 Another possible complication is mucositis.
 In this condition in which the cells that line the mouth and intestinal tract are destroyed by the high-dose chemotherapy with or without radiation therapy.
 Symptoms include mouth pain and ulcers, abdominal pain, diarrhea, and infection.
-Mucositis may not last as long in some people who take a new drug called recombinant human keratinocyte growth factor (rHuKGF)
+Mucositis may not last as long in some people who take a drug called recombinant human keratinocyte growth factor (rHuKGF)